Boys Development Squads

 Step 2) Attend Trials

-Trials will held between 9:00AM and 4:00PM on the above dates and you will receive confirmation of your Player’s time and venue in due course.
+Trials will held between 9:00AM and 4:00PM on the above dates.
+You will receive confirmation of your the time and venue about five days prior to the session.

-All Players will be notified if they have to attend a 2nd trial.
+All Players will be notified if they have to attend Phase 2 trials.

 Formerly known as high-level and mid-level teams, Glen Eira FC’s graded teams offer boys the opportunity to play with, and against, players of a similar skill level.
 Graded teams offer good skills development whilst maximising player satisfaction.
 Graded teams have volunteer coaches.
 No additional coaching fees are payable.